hl7au/au-fhir-ps/input/pagecontent/index.md

 - [Security and Privacy](security.html): This page documents the AU Patient Summary general security and privacy requirements and recommendations.
 - [FHIR Artefacts](artefacts.html): These pages provide detailed descriptions and formal definitions for all the FHIR artefacts defined in this guide.
   - [Artefacts Summary](artifacts.html): This page lists the FHIR artefacts defined in this guide.
   - [Profiles and Extensions](profiles-and-extensions.html): This page describes the profiles and extensions that are defined in this guide to exchange data.
-Each profile page includes a narrative description and guidance, formal definition and a "Notes" section that summarises the supported search transactions for each profile.
+Each profile page includes a narrative description and guidance, and formal definition.
 Guidance typically focuses on the profiled elements but can include guidance on un-profiled elements to aid with implementation.
   - [Terminology](terminology.html): This page lists the value sets and code systems supported in this guide.
 - [Examples](examples.html): This page lists all the examples used in this guide.
-There are currently no examples.
 - [Support](downloads.html): These pages provide supporting material for implementation of AU Patient Summary.
   - [Downloads](downloads.html): This page provides links to downloadable artefacts.
   - [License and Legal](license.html): This page outlines the license and legal requirements for material in AU Patient Summary.